Anders3onne/Passsword-/ReadMe.md

 - It allows the user to show account credentials and passwords.
 - It allows the user to delete account credentials.

-## Known Bugs

-There are no known bugs for now.

 ## Further Info

 Email: uwinezaandersonne@gmail.com